DSkrzypiec/blogImpl/content/post/leaving-PwC/index.md

 Personally I'm glad that a group of programmers effected rest of the team and introduce more "normal" work culture.

-On top of that I've learned a tone.
+On top of that I've learned a ton.
 I had pleasure of reading a mass of source code from few projects and working with very experienced .NET programmers.
 Funny thing for me was that I wasn't asked about my C# or .NET experience prior joining DT team.
 I guess I had a good reputation.
 Of course I knew C# but I had very little actual experience with writing production code in C#, like two short projects in 2016.
 Combining those two things has resulted as perfect environment for me to advance my .NET skills.
-After reading a tone of C# source code and gone through first few _pull requests_ I felt how modern, production-ready C# code is written.
+After reading a ton of C# source code and gone through first few _pull requests_ I felt how modern, production-ready C# code is written.